Modules

 Theory and Quantitative Methods

-Courses in Module: Econ 306, 406, 407, 411, 417, 421, 465, 466, 479, 480, 483
+Courses in Module: ECON 306, 406, 407, 411, 417, 421, 465, 466, 479, 480, 483

 Description of Module: Courses in this module examine the theoretical foundations of economics, empirical methods used to analyze economic data and experimental economics.
 Emphasis is placed on mathematical techniques employed in economic analysis, and the computational and statistical tools used in economic research.